 Conducting reviews however can be challenging for in-house teams given the extensive and varied nature of the documents, from the employee handbook to individual policies and specific forms for everyday procedural use.

 Reviewing employment contracts and HR documentation on a regular and proactive basis is best practice to mitigate risk and avoid non-compliance in key areas including:

-- Right to work – All UK employers must conduct specific document checks before employing an individuals.
+Right to work All UK employers must conduct specific document checks before employing an individuals.
 The checks are prescribed by the Home Office and must be conducted properly to verify that every new employee has valid permission to carry out the work being offered.
 This applies to all employees, regardless of nationality.
 Where the worker has time-limited right to work, the organisation must conduct further checks to confirm continued lawful status.
-Failure to meet these duties is costly, with fines for employers of up to £20,000 per illegal worker.
+Failure to meet these duties is costly, with substantial fines for employers per breach.

 DavidsonMorris’ employment lawyers work with employers from across the UK to help ensure their HR contracts and documentation are compliant, supporting effective risk management and facilitating positive working relationships across the organisation.